 Wednesday Cloudy.
 Very high (90%) chance of showers, most likely during this afternoon and evening.
 Winds NW 25 to 40 km/h tending W 25 to 35 km/h in the late afternoon.
 Daytime maximum temperatures between 13 and 18.
 Low-Moderate.

-Thursday Cloudy.
-Medium (60%) chance of showers in the west, slight (30%) chance elsewhere.
-Winds W/NW 25 to 40 km/h tending W/SW during the morning then becoming light during the afternoon.
+Thursday Partly cloudy.
+High (70%) chance of showers in the west, medium (50%) chance elsewhere.
+Possible snow falling above 1200 metres.
+Winds W 15 to 25 km/h tending SW 15 to 20 km/h in the morning then becoming light in the evening.

-Friday Partly cloudy.
-Slight (20%) chance of a shower.
-Light winds becoming W/SW 15 to 20 km/h during the day then becoming light during the evening.
+Friday Mostly sunny.
+The chance of morning fog in the south.
+Slight (20%) chance of a shower in the west in the afternoon and evening.
+Light winds becoming W/NW 15 to 20 km/h during the evening.

 Central Weather Forecasts

 ||3||10||90%||1-5mm||Moderate||W 10||94||WSW 18||64|